SeanKilleen/seankilleen.github.io/_posts/2016-12-21-avoiding-primative-obession-configuration-as-contract.markdown

 * **You attempt to account for real world scenarios.** What happens when a config is missing or you need to supply a default or an override of some kind?
 How can you be sure the app works?

 ## My Preferred Solution to this Problem
-When faced with a number of primative configurations, my preferred steps to refactor our way out of it are:
+When faced with a number of primitive configurations, my preferred steps to refactor our way out of it are:

 ### Extract the Configuration to an Interface / Immutable POCO
 **NOTE:** This would be one interface per type of configuration that you need.
 Don't be afraid to inject multiple small interfaces into your class rather than one giant configuration.
 Interfaces may eventually be re-used, and it's nice to keep contracts small.